-There are several tried and tested ways for getting rid of cigarette and cigar smoke inside your home or car.
+There are several tried and true ways for removing smoke odor in the home or your car.

 One of those methods includes an air purifier.
 Other methods include using home remedies and over-the-counter solutions to help get rid of smoke odors left by cigarettes, cigars, cooking, wood fireplaces and more.

 Browse through the links below to become better educated on air purification devices and other methods that are designed to eliminate smoke.
 There’s also information on topics related to the health effects of smoking tobacco that you may be interested in, too.

 Not ready to invest in an air purifier yet?
 Want to try natural home remedies before making a purchase?
 No problem.
 Try these easy tips that use natural methods to get rid of smoke smells in your home.
 You’ll be amazed at how well they work.